jimmoffitt/rules-migrator/Article.md

 ### Migration Steps <a id="migration_steps" class="tall">&nbsp;</a>

-When you are ready to start the 2.0 migration, reach out to your account manager and arrange for the new 2.0 products to be deployed on your account while you work through the migration.
-Here is an general outline of steps to take:
+When you are ready to start the 2.0 migration, reach out to [gnipmigration@twitter.com](gnipmigration@twitter.com) and kick-off the process.

+For migrating your real-time PowerTrack rules, here is an general outline of steps to take:

 + Review new PowerTrack 2.0 Operators and assess how they will help you with your use-case.
 + Review use of PowerTrack Operators that have had a change in grammar.